JakubFranek/Kapytal/docs/faq.md

 ## How to reorder Transactions with the same date?

 Edit the hours or minutes of the [Transactions](./glossary.md#transaction).
 You can show hours, minutes or even seconds of Transaction dates within [Transaction Table](./glossary.md#transaction) by editing the Transaction Table date format within [Settings Form](./glossary.md#settings-form-) accordingly.

+## Should I model cryptocurrencies as Currencies or Securities?

+Kapytal allows you to use both approaches, so it is up to you.
+However, if you ever expect to buy a pizza or get salary in the given cryptocurrency, it is necessary to model it as a [Currency](./glossary.md#currency-).
+On the other hand, if the crypto you buy is intended purely as an investment to be bought and sold eventually, [Security](./glossary.md#security-) might be the way to go.
+If you are unsure, go down the Currency path.